Meghna-00741/Ambitionboxscraper/README.md

 ## Output

-- The reviews are saved in a CSV file named `company_reviews.csv`.
+- The reviews are saved in a CSV file named `your_company_reviews.csv`.
 - Each review is stored in a structured format within a Pandas DataFrame.

 ## Disclaimer